Large Language Model Sourcing: A Survey

-Sourcing enables systematic risk mitigation by establishing verifiable chains of accountability throughout the LLM lifecycle, thereby fostering user trust in high-stakes applications. \textbf{From the model perspective}, when harmful or non-compliant outputs arise, provenance sourcing allows precise attribution to specific models or architectural components.
-This traceability facilitates targeted feedback to developers for model refinement or regulatory oversight. \textbf{From the data perspective}, in cases involving copyright infringement or unauthorized content reproduction, sourcing mechanisms can trace outputs back to the originating training samples or retrieved external sources.
-This empowers proper attribution to data creators and supports the development of fair compensation frameworks.
-By enabling a bidirectional mapping from model outputs back to their underlying model and data origins, sourcing transforms risk management from a reactive and ad hoc process into a proactive and auditable system.
-It directly addresses two major barriers to responsible LLM deployment: structural opacity and the absence of accountability.
+Sourcing enables systematic risk mitigation by establishing verifiable accountability across the LLM lifecycle. \textbf{From the model perspective}, provenance sourcing pinpoints harmful or non-compliant outputs to specific models or architectural components, enabling targeted refinement and oversight. \textbf{From the data perspective}, sourcing links outputs to training samples or retrieved sources, supporting attribution, fair compensation, bias and noise diagnosis, and hallucination reduction~\cite{wu2024enhancing, abdelrahman2023knowledge}.
+By bridging internal mechanisms (model structure and parameters) and external dependencies (training corpora and retrieval), sourcing shifts risk management from reactive to proactive and auditable, addressing structural opacity and lack of accountability.

-To support this vision, our survey introduces a unified sourcing framework that integrates both model and data perspectives, systematically categorizing methods into prior-based and posterior-based paradigms.
-Prior-based approaches proactively embed traceable markers during model training or data preparation, enabling explicit and verifiable attribution.
-In contrast, posterior-based methods retrospectively infer provenance by analyzing model outputs, activations, or gradients after generation, offering flexibility without requiring architectural modifications.
-This framework provides a systematic foundation for investigating attribution methods across the full lifecycle of LLM-generated content.
-As shown in Fig.~\ref{fig:framework}, our survey covers four interrelated dimensions: \textbf{Model}, \textbf{Model Structure}, \textbf{Training Data}, and \textbf{External Data}, offering a comprehensive lens through which to evaluate provenance, responsibility, and traceability in modern LLM ecosystems.
+To support this vision, our survey proposes a unified sourcing framework integrating model and data perspectives, categorizing methods into prior-based and posterior-based paradigms.
+Prior-based approaches embed traceable markers during training or data preparation for explicit attribution, while posterior-based methods infer provenance from outputs, activations, or gradients without architectural changes.
+This framework grounds attribution across the full LLM lifecycle.
+As shown in Fig.~\ref{fig:framework}, our survey spans four dimensions: \textbf{Model}, \textbf{Model Structure}, \textbf{Training Data}, and \textbf{External Data}, offering a comprehensive lens on provenance, responsibility, and traceability in modern LLM ecosystems.

-\textbf{Model Sourcing} focuses on attributing generated content to specific LLMs or human authors --- an increasingly critical task as AI-generated outputs become harder to distinguish from human-written text. \textit{Prior-based} methods introduce watermarking or model-specific signatures during inference, while \textit{posterior-based} approaches analyze statistical properties of the output or internal activation patterns to infer authorship.
+$\bullet$ \textbf{Model Sourcing} attributes generated content to specific LLMs or human authors, a crucial task as AI-generated text becomes increasingly indistinguishable from human writing.
 This dimension plays a key role in curbing misinformation by tracing the origins of synthetic content.